galaxyproject/training-material/topics/proteomics/tutorials/metaproteomics/tutorial.md

 >    > * Copy the link location
 >    > * Open the Galaxy Upload Manager
 >    > * Select **Paste/Fetch Data**
 >    > * Paste the link into the text field.
-You can add multiple links, each on a seperate line.
+You can add multiple links, each on a separate line.
 >    > * Press **Start**
 >    {: .tip}
 >